 Common Career Mistakes and How to Avoid Them

-Are you doing everything to progress the status of your career without success?
-Have you ever thought about why your friend or colleague gets promoted, while you’re still in the same job?
-The truth is, most of us commit common blunders that stall our professional growth.
-Learn about these mistakes and ways you can avoid making them.
+Are you trying everything to grow the status of your career but not getting results?
+Have you ever wondered why your friend or colleague is promoted while you are still stuck in the same position?
+The truth is, most of us make common mistakes in our work that slow down progress.
+Continue reading to learn about the mistakes we make and how you can avoid making them.

 Key Takeaways

-- Consider Mentoring, Continuing Learning and transferable skill set development to remain competitive.
+- Consider Mentoring, Continuing Learning and transferable skills development to remain on top of your game.

 Not Establishing Goals

-Have you got a crystal clear picture of where you’d like be in the next one year or two?
-Setting goals that are realistic can slow progress.
-Create clear short-term and long-term goals that prioritize those that will have the greatest impact on career advancement.
-To increase your satisfaction at work make sure that your objectives align with your personal goals.
+Are you able to articulate a idea of where you want to be in the next year, or two years?
+Setting goals that are realistic will hinder your progress.
+Establish clear long-term and short-term goals that prioritize those that will have the highest impact on your career advancement.
+To improve your job satisfaction Make sure these goals are in line with your personal needs.

 - Attend professional meetings